 The Role of Technology in Demand Generation

-As the SaaS landscape evolves, several key trends are emerging that will shape demand generation strategies.
+As the SaaS landscape evolves, several key trends are shaping demand generation strategies.

 AI and Automation in Demand Generation